-Since the growth requirements of one organism may differ from another, the time and temperature of incubation are also factors.
+Since the growth requirements of one organism may differ from another, the time and temperature of incubation is also factor.
 Organisms that are present in the environment typically grow optimally at room temperature (25°C) incubation, while those associated with your microbiome prefer body temperature (37°C).
-Most of these bacteria produce colonies, or visible masses of growth, on the agar surface within 18-24 hours.
-Other microorganisms, such as fungi, may require several days or even weeks to appear.
+Most of these bacteria produce colonies of visible growth on agar within 18-24 hours, while other microorganisms such as fungimay require several days or even weeks to appear.